silv3rarr0w/silv3rarr0w.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year graduate student from [School of Chemistry & Materials Science](https://en-chem.nwu.edu.cn/)， [Northwest University (China)](https://english.nwu.edu.cn/).
-I cooperated with School of Microelectronics in [Xidian University](https://en.xidian.edu.cn/) in the past year and focused on silicon-based semiconductor photoelectrocatalytic materials and I hope to continue my research on semiconductors at the doctoral level.
+I cooperated with School of Microelectronics in [Xidian University](https://en.xidian.edu.cn/) in the past year and focused on silicon-based semiconductor photoelectrocatalytic materials.
+I hope to continue my research on semiconductors at the doctoral level.

 A data-driven personal website
 ======